James Bond (literary character): Anthony Horowitz

 In September 2015 the author Anthony Horowitz released Trigger Mortis; a novel containing material written, but previously unreleased, by Fleming.
 It is set in 1957, two weeks after the events of Fleming's novel Goldfinger.

 In May 2018 Horowitz released Forever and a Day; again containing unreleased material from Fleming.
 It is set in 1950, before the events of Casino Royale, and thoroughly details the events leading up to Bond's promotion to 00-status, and becoming the character he is by the original Fleming novel.

 Horowitz released a third Bond novel, With a Mind to Kill, in 2022.
 This novel is set after the events of The Man with the Golden Gun and features MI6 sending Bond back to Russia to infiltrate the same group that brainwashed him to try and kill M, planting fake evidence that Bond succeeded in his mission.
-Bond is able to eliminate the head of the group and thwart a planned assassination, but the novel ends with him deciding to leave the service as he has grown jaded with his own role in the work, to the extent that he is in a position where he could be the target of a sniper and he expresses no concern about his fate.
+Bond is able to eliminate Colonel Boris, the head of the group and thwart a planned assassination, but the novel ends with him deciding to leave the service as he has grown jaded with his own role in the work, to the extent that he is in a position where he could be the target of a sniper and he expresses no concern about his fate.

 Young Bond

-In 2005, the author and comedian Charlie Higson released SilverFin, the first of five novels and one short story in the life of a young James Bond; his final work was the short story "A Hard Man to Kill", released as part of the non-fiction work Danger Society: The Young Bond Dossier, the companion book to the Young Bond series.
+In 2005, the author and comedian Charlie Higson released SilverFin, the first of five novels and one short story in the life of a young James Bond; his final work was the short story "A Hard Man to Kill", released as part of the companion volume Danger Society: The Young Bond Dossier, the companion book to the Young Bond series.
 Young Bond is set in the 1930s, which would fit the chronology with that of Fleming.

 Higson stated that he was instructed by the Fleming estate to ignore all other interpretations of Bond, except the original Fleming version.
 As the background to Bond's childhood, Higson used Bond's obituary in You Only Live Twice as well as his own and Fleming's childhoods.
 In forming the early Bond character, Higson created the origins of some of Bond's character traits, including his love of cars and fine wine.

 Steve Cole continued the Young Bond storyline with four more novels.
+Higson went on to write an adult Bond novel, On His Majesty's Secret Service.